Detailed Compliance Information

 The tax treatment of these two policies is governed by different sections of the Internal Revenue Code:

-The first policy (pre-tax) operates under IRC Section 125 and Section 105(b).
+The first policy (before-tax) operates under IRC Section 125 and Section 105(b).
 Benefits are tax-free to the extent they reimburse qualified medical expenses under IRC Section 213(d).
-Any "excess benefits" beyond actual medical expenses would be includible in the employee's income, but the employer FICA savings from the pre-tax premium deduction remain valid and undisputed.
+Any "excess benefits" beyond actual medical expenses would be includible in the employee's income, but the employer FICA savings from the before-tax premium deduction remain valid and undisputed.

-The second policy (after-tax) operates under IRC Section 104(a)(3), which states: "Gross income does not include amounts received through accident or health insurance for personal injuries or sickness."
-Treasury Regulation 1.104-1(d) further clarifies: "Amounts received through accident or health insurance are excludable from gross income under section 104(a)(3) if the premiums were paid by the taxpayer and not by the employer."
+The second policy (after-tax) operates under IRC Section 104(a)(3), which provides: "Gross income does not include amounts received through accident or health insurance for personal injuries or sickness."
+Treasury Regulation §1.104-1(d) further clarifies that amounts received through accident or health insurance are excludable from gross income if the premiums were paid by the taxpayer and not by the employer.
+This statutory authority has been in place since 1954, with Treasury Regulations in effect since 1960.

 Why Major Law Firms Support This Structure